Healthy Homes Assessment Lyall Bay

 Draught Stopping Lyall Bay

-Draughts increase the likelihood of lower temperatures in households.
-A humid home will cost more to heat, meaning wasting money and energy.
+Draughts may lead to lower temperatures in households.
+A cold home will cost more to heat, meaning wasting energy and incurring higher costs.

-If you are able to feel external air flowing in or the air is clear from a gap or hole, then it’s likely to be a gap or hole which requirements sealing in any way.
+If you can feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap, then it is likely a crack or an opening that needs sealing in somehow.
 Large cracks and gaps should be fixed permanently.
-Cracks that are greater than 3mm and let air into or out of your home need sealing.
-For example, if the open fireplace isn’t used it may cause draughts and must be sealed off.
-Landlords and property managers are accountable for ensuring such draughts are eliminated whenever possible.
+Gaps greater than 3mm that allow air to enter or exit from the house require seals.
+For example, if an open fireplace isn’t used it could cause draughts, and should be blocked from.
+Landlords and property managers are accountable for ensuring that such draughts are squelched as much as possible.

-There is no require to block holes or gaps that are part of the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for the movement of the building when the household gets warmer and cooler, so that they can still be closed and opened rather than sticking.
-We will test all doors and windows during your Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes in the construction.
+For example, tiny gaps around windows and doors may be required to allow movement of the structure as the household heats and cools, so that they can still be shut and opened, rather than being stuck.
+We will inspect the windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections